‘THE AMAZING SPIDER-MAN’

 In 2012, the ‘Spider-Man’ series started again with a new lead actor playing the web-slinging superhero.
 This is ‘The Amazing Spider-Man’, starring Andrew Garfield as Peter Parker.
 Many wondered whether this new film would be a success.
 But the new film worked and became popular.

 When I heard about this remake of ‘Spider-Man’, I wasn’t overly keen at first.
-I remained loyal to the Tobey Maguire era of ‘Spider-Man’ and didn’t think I would enjoy this new movie.
-But on a whim with my parents, we went see the new movie and I immensely enjoyed watching it in the cinemas.
+I remain loyal to the Tobey Maguire era of ‘Spider-Man’ and didn’t think I would enjoy this new movie.
+But on a whim with my parents, we went see the new movie and I immensely enjoyed watching it at the cinemas.

 So what makes this new version of ‘Spider-Man’ different to the Tobey Maguire era?
 Well, this new version takes a modern approach from the recent comics and deals more with Peter Parker as a teenager in high school.
 Also the story is focused on the history of Peter Parker than on Spider-Man.